 Key Performance Indicators are a measurement tool that helps businesses understand how well they’re doing.
 A key performance indicator measures the success of an organization or project.
 It shows whether you’re meeting your objectives.
-As a business leader, you need to know what kind of results you want to achieve and then set up key performance indicators to measure those results.
+As a business leader, you need to know what kind of results you want to achieve and then set up key performance indicators to measure.

 Types of Key Performance Indicators

 KPIs can be set on a team basis.
 Here are useful points about KPIs:

 Sales' KPI will be completely different from Human Resources' KPIs.

 There are also variations in the type of indicators you can measure, such as quantitative vs. qualitative.

 Some KPIs can predict future performance, such as website traffic.